 Pork Tenderloin with Mustard Sauce

 The combination of mustards in this recipe produces an especially piquant sauce to serve with the pork.
-Use any leftover pork to make sandwiches the next day.

 - 1 tablespoon olive oil